gloria-ho/NYCDA_SEI_Course/week2_apr9/day9/notes.md

 **anatomy** *square bracket / (value / comma / value / comma / ...()... / square brackets / semi-colon*

 ##### Indexes

+Used to identify a specific place in an array.

 ```javascript
 myPets[0]